 Beth's expert tip: All that glitters is on the shelves at this sassy French Quarter boutique.

 Fleurty Girl is wildly popular clothing and accessories shop with multiple locations and a decidedly local accent.
-The boutique's specialty is screen printed tees that feature New Orleans witticisms, catch phrases and pop culture references that make the shirts trendy yet timeless.
-Owner Lauren Thom started Fleurty Girl out of her house a while back, and her shirts have now become a staple around town (the "Free Payton" shirts became a city-wide hit, in reference to the football team's suspended coach).
-Beside shirts, there are hats, boots and other accessories, many featuring the New Orleans Saints football colors black and gold.
+The boutique's specialty is screen printed tees that feature New Orleans witticisms, catchphrases and pop culture references that make the shirts trendy yet timeless.
+Owner Lauren Thom started Fleurty Girl out of her house a while back, and her shirts have now become a staple around town, along with all kinds of Nola-centric gifts.
+Besides shirts, there are hats, boots and other accessories, many featuring the New Orleans Saints football colors black and gold.

 The Red Carpet is exactly what you'd imagine: a place to up your glam game to match any fine occasion.
 The store carries a huge inventory of dresses, lingerie and evening wear that can work for corporate, social or costume balls.
 Look for big names including Jovani and Sherri Hill, but there are dozens of other couture creators depending on the season.
 You'll find college girls in here trying things on for a formal while older divas are trying on wedding dresses on the other side.
 In both instances, helpful staff will be guiding and assisting every step of the way.

 Recommended for Clothing Stores because: Whether you're size 0 or size 54, Red Carpet has glam to fit.

 Beth's expert tip: Last minute invite to a Mardi Gras ball?
 Never fear, Red Carpet has the goods.